agsb/immu/Details.md

 The code above only executes jumps when references to primitives words.

-All composite word references are directly placed and removed, onto the return stack, no jumps.
+All composite word references are directly, placed and removed, onto the return stack, do not executing any jump.

-Uses jump and link, as call model, as modern processors does.
+Uses jump and link, as call model, as modern RISC-V processors does.

-and just make one more comparison per compound word.
+And just make one more comparison per compound word.

 ## More with less